-ISSUED: 01/20/23 REVISED: 10/26/21
+ISSUED: REVISED: 06/10/24 01/20/23

-CHAPTER 35: PROGRAM OF ALL-INCLUSIVE CARE FOR THEELDERLYSECTION 35.6: STAFFING AND TRAININGPAGE(S) 6
+CHAPTER 35: PROGRAM OF ALL-INCLUSIVE CARE FOR THE ELDERLY

-7. Transportation driver must have a valid driver's license to operate a van or bus in the state of operation and have the ability to transport and have experience in transporting individuals with special mobility needs.
+7. Transportation driver must have a valid driver's license with the proper classification to operate a van or bus in the state of operation and have the ability to transport and have experience in transporting individuals with special mobility needs.